Lemx5/DeleteBot/README.md

 # DeleteBot
-A Telegram Bot, Can Delete All Chat History From groups
+A Telegram UserBot, Can Delete All Chat History From groups